Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Introduction

 \section{Introduction}

-While some colloidal phase transitions, e.g. crystallization or demixing, are sufficiently explained in terms of minimizing free energy \cite{bib:rev1, bib:rev2,bib:likos}, the molecular-level dynamics of these processes is rarely addressed.
-However, this dynamics seems to be of central importance for glass transition \cite{bib:rev1, bib:rev2}, which is the least understood among these phenomena.
-On the microscopic level, colloidal particles behave in a diffusive manner.
-This is usually though of as a simple Brownian motion, but the works of Mori and Zwanzig have shown that the interaction of particles with thermal bath can involve memory effects and strong collectivity \cite{bib:MZ1,bib:MZ2}.
-While the former aspect is well recognized in the research on anomalous diffusion \cite{bib:SCKou}, the latter has not attracted much attention yet.
-The collectivity in diffusion means that the thermal fluctuations affecting the nearby particles are not independent, but take the form of Spatially Correlated Noise (SCN) \cite{bib:SCN1,bib:SCN2,bib:polymers}.
-There are various reasons for SCN to appear, e.g. as a result of stirring by the active particles \cite{bib:cell1,bib:cell2}, due to the hydrodynamic interactions \cite{bib:hs1,bib:hs2}) or by the local density fluctuations \cite{bib:miyazaki}.
-It can also arise as the dynamical counterpart to effective (entropic) interactions \cite{bib:likos, bib:majka, bib:lekkerkerker}, as formally shown in Ref. \cite{bib:SCN1}.
-Eventually, strong spatial correlations are present in glasses \cite{bib:rev1,bib:rev2} and, in general, they accompany structural reorganizations in colloids.
+While some phase transitions in soft matter systems, e.g. crystallization or demixing, are sufficiently explained by the minimizing of free energy \cite{bib:rev1, bib:rev2,bib:likos}, the glass transition\cite{bib:rev1, bib:rev2} seems to stem from changes in the microscopic dynamics.
+The works of Mori and Zwanzig have shown that the diffusion of particles in densely packed systems might involve both memory and strong collectivity \cite{bib:MZ1,bib:MZ2}.
+While the temporal aspect is well recognized in research on anomalous diffusion \cite{bib:SCKou}, the spatio-collective aspect has drawn attention mostly in the context of hydrodynamics\cite{bib:Dhont, bib:Deutch,bib:hydrodynamic}.
+However, the collective effects are not restricted to continuous media.
+The collectivity in diffusion means that thermal fluctuations affecting the nearby particles take the form of Spatially Correlated Noise (SCN) \cite{bib:SCN1,bib:SCN2,bib:polymers}.
+The sources of SCN include e.g. hydrodynamic interactions\cite{bib:Deutch,bib:hydrodynamic,bib:hs1,bib:hs2}, stirring by active particles \cite{bib:cell1,bib:cell2}, local density fluctuations \cite{bib:miyazaki} and phase transitions.
+Recently, the current authors have also shown that SCN might arise as the dynamic counterpart of entropic interactions\cite{bib:SCN1,bib:SCN2} in binary mixtures (also named excluded volume or effective interactions\cite{bib:majka, bib:likos, bib:lekkerkerker}).
+In this work, we build upon these results and investigate the SCN-driven Langevin equations as the possible one-component model for the effective dynamics in binary mixtures.
+We will show that this model predicts the effects of arrested disorder, showing that SCN can be efficiently employed to model the complex behaviour of these systems.